 Prepares students for entry-level accounting positions that work with integrated computerized accounting systems.
 To complete the Accounting APS degree program students must first complete the Bookkeeping Systems certificate.
-NOTE: ACCT 165 and ACCT 175 may be used toward the CPA exam's 5th year requirement.
-BUS& 201 is a transfer-level class.
+NOTE: ACCT 165 and ACCT 175 may be used for the CPA exam's fifth year requirement.